 Our art therapists are more than just dedicated - they are INVOLVED in this organization.
 When you find out more behind the people that work each day to help these brave kids, you will understand why Friends has been around for more than 30 years with the same passion and vigor that it took to launch it in 1992.

 Natasha is a graduate of Rhodes College in Memphis with a double major in both Psychology and Art History and holds a Masters of Arts in Art Therapy from SIUE.
-She became interested in helping oncology patients after her dad and husband were diagnosed with cancer.
+She became interested in helping oncology patients after her dad was diagnosed with cancer.
 During Natasha’s time in graduate school art therapy was still quite limited in hospitals, but thanks to one of her professors Natasha was able to create an internship at Barnes Hospital where she worked with adult bone marrow transplant patients.
 She was so moved by their journey with cancer and their feelings of isolation that she encouraged each patient to create a quilt square, which was later pieced together as one unified quilt.
 It continues to hang at Barnes to this day.
 From that point on Natasha knew she definitely wanted to work as an art therapist with cancer patients.
-Each morning she wakes up excited to go to work, feeling a strong desire to help cancer patients through their journey, knowing that art therapy is a powerful means of expression.
+Natasha created the Art therapy program for FOKWC in 1998, started Art from the Heart in 2010, and has been co-leading the Adolescent Young Adult monthly support group since 2017.
+She feels blessed to be able to help cancer patients through their journey, knowing that art therapy is a powerful means of expression, connection, and healing.

-“I have loved every moment of walking along side each and every one of the families I have had the privilege to work with.
-When working with each family, I feel like it is incredibly important and meaningful to be able to provide a space with Art Therapy for our families and our patients to share their stories and to respect their journeys.
-That is truly what FOKWC at their core seeks to do.
-When I introduce myself as a FOKWC Art Therapist at St. Louis Children’s Hospital, kids faces light up, they know FOKWC, they know what FOKWC means.
-It means they have somebody and a whole community around them that is really seeking to support them in the most beautiful way.”
+“I have loved being able to walk along side each and every one of the families I have had the privilege to work with.
+Art therapy provides an outlet for our patients and our families to share their stories and journeys with cancer in a deeply impactful and powerful way.
+When I introduce myself as a FOKWC Art Therapist at Mercy, faces light up, because they know what FOKWC means.
+It means they have an entire community around them who are seeking to support them in the most beautiful and meaningful way.”

-When not at work you can find Natasha playing with Jabula (a women’s drumming circle), gardening, water skiing with her children, and hanging out with her rescue pets!
+When not at work you can find Natasha playing with Jabula (a women’s drumming circle), gardening, spending time with her family and cats, and Tango dancing.

 St. Louis Children's Hospital: